cdrwal/AndroidDebloater/README.md

 2. **Configure Package List**
    - Download all files from this repository
+   - Run `ExportAppList.bat` to get a list of all apps installed on your device which is exported to `AppList.txt`
    - Open `Packages.txt` in a text editor
    - Add, remove, or modify package names according to your needs
    - Save the file